microchip-pic-avr-examples/avr128da48-cnano-adc-temperature-measurement-mplab/README.md

 ## Demo

-After alternatively cooling and warming up the microcontroller, the converted sensor's temperature from the ADC result will be plotted on the graph from Data Visualizer plugin, as in below picture.
-Follow the steps in the **[How to use MPLAB Data Visualizer](#how-to-use-mplab-data-visualizer)** section to set up the Data Visualizer so that it can correctly view the plotted values through USART.
+After alternatively cooling and warming up the microcontroller, the converted sensor's temperature from the ADC result will be plotted on the graph from Data Visualizer plugin, as in picture below.
+Follow the steps in the **[How to Use the MPLAB Data Visualizer](#how-to-use-the-mplab-data-visualizer)** section to set up the Data Visualizer, so that it can accurately view the plotted values through USART.

 <br><img src="images/data_visualizer_data.png" alt="Demo" width="800"/>

-**Note:** The plotted variable called ```ADC_result``` on Data Visualiser plugin must be configured as ```int16``` type.
+**Note:** The plotted variable called ```ADC_result``` on the Data Visualiser plugin must be configured as ```int16``` type.

 ## Summary

-This application showcases a basic example of how to measure the temperature using the ADC on the AVR-DA devices.
+This application showcases how the AVR-DA devices measure the temperature using the ADC.

-## How to use MPLAB Data Visualizer
+## How to Use the MPLAB Data Visualizer

 This section illustrates how to use the MPLAB X Data Visualizer to send commands and receive information, but prior to programming the AVR128DA48 Curiosity Nano Board.
 This can be applied to any other projects.